Stephens City, Virginia: Founding and early days

-Town lots were laid out beginning in 1754, and on September 21, 1758, Lewis Stephens petitioned the colonial government of Virginia in Williamsburg for a town charter.
-The Virginia General Assembly approved the charter for the town of "Stephensburgh" on October 12, 1758.
-The mostly German-speaking residents soon left off the "h"; the town was usually spelled "Stephensburg".
+During the French and Indian War, Lewis made plans to establish a town, citing the need for a central area where locals could gather to defend themselves from possible attack.
+In 1754 Lewis began laying out the town, composed of 80 0.5-acre (0.2 ha) lots and 60 1-acre (0.4 ha) lots.
+On September 21, 1758, Lewis petitioned the colonial government of Virginia in Williamsburg for a town charter.
+The Virginia General Assembly approved the charter for the town of "Stephensburgh" on October 12, 1758, making it the second oldest town in Frederick County.
+Among the town's 900 acres, a market house, common, and three town wells were platted.
+The mostly German-speaking residents soon left off the "h" in Stephensburgh; the town was usually spelled "Stephensburg".
 By the start of the Revolutionary War, Stephensburg was often called simply "New Town" or "Newtown", as the new settlement on the Great Wagon Road south of Winchester.
+During the war, local patriots who fought for the Continental Army included Gabriel Stephens, one of Peter Stephens' grandsons, who was captured at Fort Washington along with other Newtown soldiers.

-Shenandoah Valley and Newtown's central location attracted heavy traffic through the region, and wagon-making emerged as an important industry for the town; Newtown artisans supplied wagons throughout the state.
+Newtown continued to grow after the war, and by the 1790s, the town limits were expanded north and Newtown's first post office opened.
+Shenandoah Valley and Newtown's central location at the intersection of the Valley Pike and a route connecting Alexandria with the Cumberland Gap, today's Route 277, attracted heavy traffic through the region, and wagon-making emerged as an important industry for the town.
+Local artisans operated over a dozen wagonmaking shops in Newtown, supplying wagons throughout the state.
 By 1830, the town's population had reached 800.
-In the late 1850s, free blacks began a settlement about a mile east of town which became known as "Crossroads" or "Freetown", which lasted until the time of the Civil War.
-After the January 1, 1863, Emancipation Proclamation, most of the newly freed slaves and many of the already free blacks left the area.
+In 1853, free African Americans began a settlement about a mile east of town near the intersection of present-day Route 277 and Double Church Road which became known as "Crossroads" or "Freetown", which lasted until after the Civil War.
+After the January 1, 1863, Emancipation Proclamation, some of the newly freed slaves worked for Union commanders and many of the already free African Americans left the area.